BerattCelikk/Prediction_Notes/Linear Regression/linear_code_explanation.md

 btc_data = yf.download('BTC-USD', start='2022-01-01', end=today)
 btc_data['Date'] = btc_data.index  # Add a 'Date' column based on the index

-Key Point:
+Tips:

-The yf.download() method is used to fetch historical price data for any financial asset via the Yahoo Finance API.
-This forms the foundation of our dataset.
+The yf.download() method is used to pull historical price data for any financial asset via the Yahoo Finance API.
+This forms the backbone of our dataset.

-Important Considerations: Correctly specifying the start and end dates when fetching data is critical for the model's proper functioning.
+Important: Properly defining the start and end dates during data retrieval is critical for the model to function effectively.

 ---

-2. Adding Moving Averages
+📈 2.
+Adding Features (Moving Averages)

-Moving averages (MA) are popular financial indicators used in predictions based on historical prices.
-Here, we add 7-day and 30-day moving averages.
+Moving averages (MA) are popular financial indicators used in price forecasting.
+Here, we add both a 7-day and a 30-day moving average.

 # Add additional features: Moving Averages (MA)
 btc_data['MA_7'] = btc_data['Close'].rolling(window=7).mean()  # 7-day moving average
 btc_data['MA_30'] = btc_data['Close'].rolling(window=30).mean()  # 30-day moving average
 btc_data.bfill(inplace=True)  # Backfill missing values

-Key Point:
+Tips:

-Moving Averages (MA): Short and long-term moving averages can indicate trends in prices and potential reversal points.
+Moving Averages (MA): Short-term and long-term moving averages can indicate price trends and potential reversal points.

 7-day MA: Monitors short-term price movements.

-30-day MA: Reflects longer-term trends.
+30-day MA: Indicates longer-term trends.

-Why is this important?: Moving averages provide a basis for price predictions, helping the model to be more accurate.
+Why it Matters: Moving averages provide a foundation for price forecasting, helping the model become more accurate.

-Handling Missing Data: The bfill(inplace=True) command fills missing values afterward.
-This step prevents the model from being disrupted due to missing data.
+Handling Missing Data: The bfill() method backfills any missing data to prevent the model from failing due to NaN values.

 ---

-3. Preparing Data for the Model
+🛠️ 3.
+Preparing Data for the Model

 We need to prepare the data for our machine learning model.
-In this step, we convert date information into numerical values and separate independent variables from the dependent variable.
+In this step, we convert date information into numerical values and separate independent and dependent variables.

 # Convert dates to numerical representation (days since the start)
 btc_data['Days'] = (btc_data['Date'] - btc_data['Date'].min()).dt.days